-Experiment/Module: Gravity Wave Module
+Experiment/Module: Gravity Wave

-Investigator(s): Jun Zhang, David Nolan (U. Miami)
+Investigator(s): Jun Zhang (PI) and David Nolan (co-PI)

 Requirements: Categories 2-5

 Plain Language Description: Hurricane convection produces gravity waves that propagate both upward and outward.
 The observational data collected from this module will be analyzed to quantify the characteristics of the gravity waves in early-stage hurricanes and their relationship with storm intensity and intensity change.
 These data would also provide valuable information for model evaluation and physics improvement.